 It’s no secret youth sports can get very expensive and the average family struggles to pay entry fees to watch their children’s games.
 Last season, my husband and I opened a credit card designated specifically for our youth athletes’ gear, league fees, games, and events.
-When we went to pay it off after the end of the season, I about fell off my chair!
+When we went to pay it off after the end of the season, I almost fell off my chair!
 In total, we spent roughly $5,300 for a five-month season including costs for gas, food, and travel.
+So the big question is "Why do we pay to watch our kids play?"

 According to a 2017 TD Ameritrade survey, 63-percent of American youth sports parents spend somewhere between $100 to $500 per child every month to participate in sports programs.
 Roughly 20-percent of youth sports parents will spend more than $12,000 a year per child in youth sports.
 The average American family only makes about $57,000.